ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 This post introduce how I make the plan for rewriting the Firefox's audio library, named [*Cubeb*][cubeb], from [*C++*][cubeb-audiounit] into [*Rust*][cubeb-coreaudio-rs].

-The story is nothing more than a workout-training post that you've probably read before: it lists all the tips a trainee needs and shows a perfect body shape demonstrating the results for applying those tips.
+The series of this *C-to-Rust* rewriting story is nothing more than a workout-training post that you've probably read before: it makes a plan and lists all the tips a trainee needs and shows a perfect body shape demonstrating the results for practicing the plan and applying the tips.

+The results we achieved is summerized in [this post][summary].
+The tips I find useful are listed in [this post][tips].
+In the following article, I am going to tell the story about how the rewriting-plan is made.

+## We Need A Mean Coach, and *Rust Compiler* Is the One

 Everyone probably knows a few tricks for making the body in a good shape but not everyone can achieve that.